Once again it’s time for my scans, bloods and mole check.

 The fact that we three strangers are in such close proximity without a word between us would normally make me feel uncomfortable and I would have to make some remark to break the silence.

-The rhythmic sound of the waves drowns out the distance noise of traffic and I am only aware of that and the sounds of our breathing as we focus on the those leaping splashing forms in the bay
+The rhythmic sound of the waves drowns out the distance noise of traffic and I am only aware of the sea and the sounds of our breathing as we focus on the those leaping splashing forms in the bay

 “I’ve lived here all my life and I’ll be 90 next week”